rust-lang/rfcs/text/3263-precise-pre-release-deps.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 In practice, do it transparently should not break any healthy workflow, user that put a pre-release version clearly want to use this version and if user have been using a most recent pre-release version not on purpose it's very unlikely their build would break (build would have break when new pre-release was out).
 We could check the impact of implementing this transparently with a [crater] run.
-If we see that there are unacceptable break, This RFC will then say we will use an opt-in option as follows:
+But there is a big SECURITY concern.

+It's possible that by doing it transparently, we could create security problem.
+Indeed, a crate could have actually required a pre-release version but in practice use the most patched stable version.
+This mean that if we implicitly change this rule, a crate could suddenly use a pre-release while before this crate was generally use the later stable release associate with this pre-release, this mean we should use an opt-in option to change the rule of Cargo requirement version:

-  1. Use the `resolver` value version, bump it to `3`:
+  1. Use the `resolver` value version, bump it to `"3"`:

      This may be overkill, but it's a natural way to make change in the way SemVer rule are treated by Cargo.